Jerry Waddel "...And The Right Lane" (Christy Records) (LP)

 Benny Whitten & Kathleen Tod "First Time Around" (Solid Sound, Inc., 1975) (LP)

-This indie album from Kansas City includes five original songs written by Ben Whitten, with Doyle Grisham playing steel guitar as part of the Nashville pickup band.
-This does seem to be a country-oriented record, although a different album, Whitten & Tod, was more of a disco/funk/AOR thing, with covers of Top Forty hits such as "You Make Me Feel Like Dancing," "Car Wash" and "You Don't Have To Be A Star."
-Benny Whitten and Kathleen Tod were a husband-wife duo, though they might not have been married at the time this album was recorded.
+This indie album from a Kansas City duo was recorded in Nashville with Doyle Grisham playing steel guitar at the helm of an otherwise obscure pickup band.
+This is a solidly country-oriented record, featuring covers of early 'Seventies countrypolitan and country-pop hits such as "Country Roads," "Grandma's Feather Bed," "If You Love Me," "Let Me Be There," and "Tie A Yellow Ribbon."
+There are also four originals written by Benny Whitten: "I Could, But I Won't," "I Love You More Each Day," "My Road" and "Turn Away."
+The vocals aren't earthshaking, but they are committed and sincere, and the material is consistently engaging and enjoyable -- a pretty strong effort for follks at this level of the industry.
+Their second album, Whitten & Tod, was more of a disco/funk/AOR thing, with covers of Top Forty hits such as "You Make Me Feel Like Dancing," "Car Wash" and "You Don't Have To Be A Star."
+Benny Whitten and Kathleen Tod were a husband-wife duo, though they might not have been married at the time this first album was recorded.

 Whole Wheat 100% "Whole Wheat 100%" (CNR, 1977) (LP)

 Whole Wheat 100% "Ice, Fire & Desire" (AVI, 1978) (LP)